FTRLabs/typeorm/README.md

 # FTR README

+## Development and testing

+Please see the [developer guide](DEVELOPER.md) if you are interested.

+At the time of writing, it's too much work for a simple fix.

 ## Publishing

 Prior to publication, follow FTR's [Working with npm packages in feature branches][npm-doc] guide to create a feature branch then test it with dependent projects such as `ftr-beast`.

 To publish the project, compile and package the project first.
 This can be achieved by the command:

-`npm run compile && npm run package`
+`npm run package`

 When ready to publish, run: